trisbee/policies/tickets/en_terms.md

 **4.1.9.** Both Trisbee and the Promoter fully respect the Buyers' rights arising from the GDPR:

-- **Right of access to data** - to the extent guaranteed by
+- **Right of access to data**

+  - to the extent guaranteed by legislation on personal data protection, the Buyers may request access to their personal data,
-  legislation on personal data protection, the Buyers may request access to their personal data - information on whether Trisbee or the Promoter works therewith, what specific data they process and how,
+  - information on whether Trisbee or the Promoter works therewith, what specific data they process and how,

-- **Right of rectification** - the Buyers may request rectification of
+- **Right of rectification**

-  incorrect data or completion of incomplete data or provision of additional consent,
+  - the Buyers may request rectification of incorrect data or completion of incomplete data or provision of additional consent,

-- **Right to restriction of processing** - under established statutory
+- **Right to restriction of processing**

-  conditions, the data shall not be deleted, but Trisbee/Promoter shall not further process them (for example, under circumstances of determining legitimate interest in processing prevailing over the request to delete personal data),
+  - under established statutory conditions, the data shall not be deleted, but Trisbee/Promoter shall not further process them (for example, under circumstances of determining legitimate interest in processing prevailing over the request to delete personal data),

-- **Right of erasure** - whenever relevant statutory conditions are
+- **Right of erasure**

-  met (for example, when the consent to the personal data processing has been revoked, when the personal data processing is no longer necessary, when the legitimate interest in the processing has passed, etc.),
+  - whenever relevant statutory conditions are met (for example, when the consent to the personal data processing has been revoked, when the personal data processing is no longer necessary, when the legitimate interest in the processing has passed, etc.),

-- **Right to object against processing** - the right to object to the
+- **Right to object against processing**

-  existence of a reason for the specific processing of personal data (the objection needs to be specified),
+  - the right to object to the existence of a reason for the specific processing of personal data (the objection needs to be specified),

-- **Right to data portability** - the right to request Trisbee or the Promoter as the personal data controllers to transfer the personal data, if technically feasible, to another personal data controller.
+- **Right to data portability**
+  - the right to request Trisbee or the Promoter as the personal data controllers to transfer the personal data, if technically feasible, to another personal data controller.

 **4.1.10.** Both Trisbee and the Promoter are obliged to take such measures as to prevent unauthorized or accidental access to the Buyers\'